singletracksystems/sts-buildpack-autossh/README.md

 This project uses `make` for maintenance and testing.

-## Updating conda installer
+## Updating autossh installer

-To update the cached version of conda, run:
+To update the cached version of `autossh`, run:

 `make vendor_update`